 Did you know that, even though English is usually the lingua franca in the scientific community, local organisations require documents to be translated into their own language(s)?

 When scientists receive research funds or when they sign an employment contract, most of them make a commitment to publish the results of their research periodically in one or several scientific journals.
 These papers are of great importance, as they create their author’s public and professional image year after year.
 They are also precious bits of scientific knowledge that facilitate new researchers’ work and open up new fields and pathways for research.

 The contractual commitments that researches take on often involve sharing the advances made in the course of their work in scientific conferences and meetings.
-The presentations given in these events are particularly important, as the speaker shares his or her results and ideas with the audience.
+The presentations given in these events are particularly important, as the speaker shares theresults and ideas with the audience.

 Entrusting a life science language provider with experience in audiovisual and multimedia translations makes it possible to receive a multidisciplinary service in which all the processes for the creation of your multilingual message are combined: text, image, sound, voiceover, etc.

 In Okodia – Translation Group we also provide other types of life science specialisations, such as:

 Do you need a life science language provider?
 Get in touch and get an instant quote with no commitment needed.